stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

      WHERE volume IS NOT NULL

 <div class="practice-prob">
-  What was Apple's highest stock price (at the time of this data collection)?
+  What was Apple's lowest stock price (at the time of this data collection)?
 </div>
 <div class="practice-prob-answer">
   <a href="http://stealth.modeanalytics.com/tutorial/reports/f374f60f4e9c" target="_blank">See the Answer &raquo;</a>